mtcute/docs/guide/index.md

 ### Native crypto addon
-mtcute also provides `@mtcute/crypto-node` package, that implements a native NodeJS addon for crypto functions used in MTProto.
+mtcute also provides `@mtcute/crypto-node` package, that implements a native Node.js addon for crypto functions used in MTProto.

 Using this addon improves overall library performance (especially when uploading/downloading files), so it is advised that you install it as well: